Left ventricular ejection fraction of the heart: norms, reasons for low and high, how to increase. Norms of cardiac ejection fraction Low fraction

 • Cardioprotectors.
 Riboxin or Mildronate.

 Folk remedies are strictly prohibited.
-It is recommended to give up smoking, alcohol, any medications that are not directly prescribed by a specialist, sleep for at least 7 hours, walk in the fresh air, and consume less fat.
+It is recommended to give up smoking, alcohol, and any medications that are not directly prescribed by a specialist, sleep at least 7 hours, walk in the fresh air, and consume less fat.

 Forecast

 With proper therapy in the early and middle stages (if the left ventricular ejection fraction is at least 40%), the percentage of deaths is determined at 15%.
 It happens a little more.
-In the later stages, 40-60% and more.
+In the later stages, 40-60% or more.

 Possible complications